LYT-academic/serine-hydrolase-design/README.md

 (b) TRB file containing mapping of input motif sequence positions to diffusion output sequence positions and input arguments (needed for refinement)

 ### Step 03: Refinement

+The backbones generated in step 1 are only CA traces.
+Refinement generates all-atom models from the CA trace which can then be input to LigandMPNN and Rosetta.
+Refinement uses the RFdiffusion runscript in a different mode, and outputs the refined PDB files into the same directory as the CA traces.

 Inputs:
 (a) PDB file of CA trace produced by RFdiffusion in step 02.